Oklahoma Sooners football: Lincoln Riley and Brent Venables (2017–present)

 In his first season, Riley led the Sooners to 12 wins, besting the 10-win record held by Chuck Fairbanks and Barry Switzer for most victories by a first-year coach in program history.
-The Sooners entered the playoff against Georgia in the Rose Bowl, losing 54–48 in double overtime.
+The Sooners entered the playoff against Georgia in the Rose Bowl, where they surrendered a 17-point lead and lost 54–48 in double overtime.
 2017 was the first of three consecutive 12–2 seasons for the Sooners under Riley, however, each ended in a College Football Playoff semifinal loss.
-As of the end of the 2022 season, Oklahoma has an 0–4 playoff record and more playoff appearances without a win than any other FBS team.
-However, the Sooners won four straight Big 12 Championship Games during Riley's tenure.
+Despite their lack of playoff success, the Sooners won four straight Big 12 Championship Games during Riley's tenure.

 Under Riley, the Sooners had two consecutive Heisman Trophy winners who became No. 1 overall picks in the NFL draft.
 In 2017, Baker Mayfield broke his own FBS record for single-season passing efficiency while throwing for over 4,600 yards and 43 touchdowns.
 He was selected first overall in the 2018 NFL draft.
 The following season, Kyler Murray topped Mayfield's passing efficiency mark and became the seventh Heisman winner in program history.
 He was selected first overall in the 2019 NFL draft.
 To replace Murray for the 2019 season, Riley turned to ex-Alabama starter Jalen Hurts.
 The Sooners lost 63–28 to eventual national champion LSU in the Peach Bowl, and Hurts finished second in Heisman voting to LSU quarterback Joe Burrow.
 As of the end of the 2022 season, Mayfield, Murray, and Hurts collectively own four of the top 12 passing efficiency seasons in FBS history.

 In July 2021, Oklahoma and Texas announced that they would leave the Big 12 for the Southeastern Conference (SEC) upon the expiration of the Big 12's media rights contracts in 2025.
 The surprising move initiated a widespread wave of conference realignment that saw, among many other moves, Pac-12 teams USC and UCLA announce their intention to join the Big Ten.
 Oklahoma and Texas have been criticized for abandoning their historic conference roots and setting the stage for other teams to do so, thereby creating a landscape in which the SEC and Big Ten are poised to dominate the sport at the expense of other conferences.
 In February 2023, the two defecting universities negotiated a combined $100 million early termination fee with the Big 12 in order to leave the conference a year early, prior to the end of the media rights deals.
 Oklahoma and Texas began SEC play in 2024.